 As humans, we have so many important ways we convey and understand information as we communicate.
 We are born with ears, and are never actually taught how to listen—it’s understood how to do it, we just start.
-As kids we grow up learning how to speak by listening to the people who are close to us, and imitating others.
+As kids, we grow up learning how to speak by listening to the people who are close to us and imitating others.
 Almost everyone enjoys listening to radio, watching videos, talking on the phone.
-All of these things help to grow these skills, just by doing them repetitively, but how often do we focus on the these skills that we take for granted?
+All of these activities help to develop these skills, just by doing them repetitively, but how often do we focus on these skills that we take for granted?
 How often do we consciously think that we are learning to read when we listen?

-The other language skills such as reading and writing are things that we have to be explicitly taught.
-Researchers have found that the four language skills: listening, speaking, reading and writing are all integrated and contribute to one’s understanding of the world around them.
+Other language skills such as reading and writing need to be explicitly taught.
+Researchers have found that the four language skill areas: listening, speaking, reading, and writing are all integrated and contribute to people’s understanding of the world around them.
 Reading and listening are receptive skills; writing and speaking are productive skills.
-And according to research, there are substantial correlations between these four language processes.
-So when students are listening they are also advancing their other language skills.
+And according to research, there are substantial correlations among these four language processes.
+So when students are listening, they are also advancing their other language skills.

 Comprehension = Decoding Skills + Language Skills